-Overview
+Overview 0

 Since beginning operations in November 1993, we have achieved year-to-year growth in net sales.
-Our growth is mainly attributable to increases in new product sales, growth in the number of associates and expansion into new geographic markets in the United States, Canada and, beginning in October 1998, Australia.
+Our growth is mainly attributable to increases in both existing and new product sales, growth in the number of associates and expansion into new geographic markets in the United States, Canada and, beginning in October 1998, Australia.
 In 1998, the growth rate of net sales generated in the United States was lower than prior years, while the growth rate of net sales generated in Canada and Australia was higher than prior years.
-The earnings per share for the second quarter of 1999 was below the comparable period in 1998 due to an increase in wages, the introduction of a new bonus program for our associates, the buyout of the remaining incentive compensation contract, expenses incurred related to the secondary offering and our international expansion.
-However, our results of operations in Australia have exceeded our expectations over the last two quarters.
+Although complete financial results for the second quarter of 1999 have not yet been compiled, it is the opinion of our management that financial results for the second quarter of 1999 will be below the level of financial results attained in the comparable period in 1998.
+Our management expects this trend to reverse in the third and fourth quarters of 1999.

-We receive revenues primarily from sales of our products and sales of associate starter and renewal packs, which include some combination of products, promotional materials and \$50 credit toward admission to our national events.
-Some of the packs offer our associates a choice of different combinations of products and promotional materials to be included in the purchased pack.
+We receive revenues primarily from sales of our products and sales of associate starter and renewal packs, which include some combination of products, promotional materials and free admission to our events.
 To become an associate, a person may enroll as a Preferred Customer and later execute an associate application, sponsor new associates or purchase an associate starter pack.
 Each pack also allows the associate to purchase products at wholesale prices.
 We will offer a comparable associate starter pack in each country in which we do business.
 All pack prices stated in this prospectus are in United States currency.